connormitchell4/medvis3d/README.md

   - Toggle the axial slice plane in 3D.
   - Toggle “Probabilistic label” for the loaded segmentation (reloads using the chosen mode).
   - “Reset View” resets cameras (2D and 3D) to defaults.
+- **Recording Panel**
+  - Create keyframe-based camera and slice animations.
+  - Render the camera view as it moves through keyframes as a series of frames.
+  - Use for generating beautiful 3D movie renderings of segmentations and volumes.
 - **Performance-aware rendering**
   - “High performance” toggle:
     - During camera interaction: increases sample distance and reduces render size for smoother motion.